C3BI-pasteur-fr/unix-training/unix-II/source/Finding_Files.rst

    (rely on the header) and move them to a new directory: use **-exec**.
 #. connect to central-bio and find all the files that are owned by one of
    your unit members in your unit directory.
-#. find file beginig with il2 or IL2 but without extensions
+#. find file begining with il2 or IL2 but without extensions
    (HINT: **!** negates an expression for instance ``find . ! -type f`` match all link and dir)

 Find files on a file system